 A video API is an Application Programming Interface that allows you to communicate with and issue commands to an Online Video Platform.
 Video APIs allow some exciting possibilities.

 We’ll learn later, for example, about media businesses using APIs to integrate online broadcasting alongside traditional TV broadcasts.
 We’ll also talk about how the use of a video API makes mobile apps and white label online integrations possible.

-Different services have use different terminology to refer to their video API.
-For example, Ustream, or IBM Cloud Video, uses “Channel API” and Panopto uses “Video Platform API”.
-Here at DaCast, we call ours a Video Content Management API.
+Different services have used different terminology to refer to their video API.
+For example, Ustream, or IBM Cloud Video, use “Channel API” and Panopto uses “Video Platform API”.
+Here at Dacast, we call ours a Video Content Management API.
 You may also hear variations such as “Live Streaming API” or “Broadcaster API”.

 How businesses are taking advantage of video API

 As you may know, a video API can offer a range of benefits.
 Today, a variety of businesses are taking advantage of this and working with APIs in some pretty cool ways.
 Now, let’s look at a few case studies.

 One example is MorningCME.
 Originally founded in a rural area of Idaho, MorningCME provides accredited Continuing Medical Education courses to physicians and other medical professionals.
 Instead of having to attend courses or conferences in person, these trainings take place via live streaming or on-demand video.